L3MON4D3/LuaSnip/DOC.md

 - `fs_event_providers`: `table<string, boolean>?`, specifies which mechanisms
   should be used to watch files for updates/creation.
-  If `autocmd` is set to `true`, a `BufWritePost`-hook watches files of this collection, if `libuv` is set, the file-watcher-api exposed by libuv is used to watch for updates.
+  If `autocmd` is set to `true`, a `BufWritePost`-hook watches files of this collection, if `libuv` is set, the `file-watcher-api` exposed by `libuv` is used to watch for updates.
-  Use `libuv` if you want snippets to update from other neovim-instances, and `autocmd` if the collection resides on a filesystem where the libuv-watchers may not work correctly.
+  Use `libuv` if you want snippets to update from other Neovim-instances, and `autocmd` if the collection resides on a file system where the `libuv`-watchers may not work correctly.
 Or, of course, just enable both :D
   By default, only `autocmd` is enabled.

-While `load` will immediately load the snippets, `lazy_load` will defer loading until the snippets are actually needed (whenever a new buffer is created, or the filetype is changed luasnip actually loads `lazy_load`ed snippets for the filetypes associated with this buffer.
+While `load` will immediately load the snippets, `lazy_load` will defer loading until the snippets are actually needed (whenever a new buffer is created, or the filetype is changed LuaSnip actually loads `lazy_load`ed snippets for the filetypes associated with this buffer.
 This association can be changed by customizing `load_ft_func` in `setup`: the option takes a function that, passed a `bufnr`, returns the filetypes that should be loaded (`fn(bufnr) -> filetypes